 There are natural chemicals released in our bodies that let us know that we are hungry or full, happy or sad, tired or full of energy.
 They even control how our body develops, as we grow older.

+One of the first stages of puberty is a growth spurt.
 First you will start to grow much quicker than before.
 This is called a growth spurt.
 Your arms and legs grow quicker than your body to start with, so you might feel a bit awkward or clumsy until your body catches up about a year later.
-This growth spurt also signals that your period (menstrual cycle) will begin in 6 months to a year.
-You will notice that you put on a little weight also.
+You may also experience growing pains.
+This growth spurt also signals that your period (menstrual cycle) may begin in 6 months to a year.

-At the same time that the growth spurt begins, you will also start to develop some pubic hair and underarm hair usually appears about two years after pubic hair first grows.
+At the same time that the growth spurt begins, you will also start growing some pubic hair.
+Underarm hair usually appears about two years after pubic hair first grows.

-After about two years from when your breasts started to develop, and when your weight is approximately 45 – 50 Kg, your first period will begin.
+After about two years from when your breasts started to develop, your first period will begin.
 Your first period is called Menarche (men-ar-key).
-For your menarche to continue, you must have about 17% of fat stored in your body.
+And when your first period starts, your growth spurt ends.

 Have any questions?
 Get in touch!